GSA/openacr/docs/GSA-OPAT-Public.md

 ## Approach

-The team is building OPAT to be an open standard.
+The team is building OpenACR to be an open standard.
 The ACR will be written in YAML because it is more human-readable and it allows us to include comments.
 A JSON Schema will be used to define core data structures and a catalog to list the elements needed.
 Most users will interact with the ACR as accessible HyperText Markup Language (HTML) files.
 These will be generated from the YAML files by a JavaScript tool that extracts the content into structured HTML.
 The style elements will then be added by CSS, which vendors can customize for branding.
 The repositories will be built on a Git repository like GitHub so that version control is included.
 Authors can write the compliance report as YAML files manually, or use a WYSIWYG editor.